exocad/AForge.NET/README.md

 ## Compiling the migrated projects

-A VS2022 solution containing only the migrated projects can be found in the root folder: `Exocad.AForge.Video.sln`.
+A VS2022 solution containing only the migrated projects can be found in the root folder: `Exocad.AForge.sln`.
 Since `WindowsForms` is used in some projects the generated assemblies are currently limited to Windows.

 ## Important Note